Kiprono Langat

 Hon.
-Magerer Langat Has continued to Serve the people of kiokelion constituency and Kericho County at large with diligence and dedication.
+Magerer Langat Has continued to Serve the people of kipkelion constituency and Kericho County at large with diligence and dedication.
 He is seen from season to season participating in various public development initiatives, including fundraisers to build schools and for community development.
 As a seasoned politician, he has continued to champion for the efforts to revive development projects in the county, and enhance capacity building for his people.
 Reliable sources says that He will be contesting for the Kericho County Gubernatorial seat in 2022, seeking to succeed Prof. Paul chepkwony.